 In the Gupta household, giving back is a family responsibility.
 “If everybody gives a lending hand to those in need,” says Ajay, “in its own little way, the world becomes a better place.”

-Ajay, his wife Silvia, and three children (Connor, Natalia, and Anjali) strive to put these words into practice.
-One way this lives out is in their conscious effort to raise compassionate children.
-Their hope is to instill a sense of responsibility to help those who are in need.
-To do this, Ajay and Silvia provide gentle reminders of opportunities to give back.
-Whether it is their children using their own allowance money to buy coloring books for children at orphanages or by sharing leftover food with someone who is experiencing homelessness, the Gupta family is a family of philanthropists.
+Ajay and his three children (Connor, Natalia, and Anjali) strive to put these words into practice.
+One way this lives out is in his conscious effort to raise compassionate children.
+His hope is to instill a sense of responsibility to help those who are in need.
+To do this, Ajay provides gentle reminders of opportunities to give back.
+Whether it is his children using their own allowance money to buy coloring books for children at orphanages or by sharing leftover food with someone who is experiencing homelessness, the Gupta family is a family of philanthropists.

 “If children can learn to give—whether a portion of their allowance or their time—at such a young age, just imagine what they can do when they are out in the workforce, creating businesses, and able to redirect a portion of their support to people in need,” commented Ajay.